 Gainful Employment Program Disclosures

-The Department of Adult and Community Education is required to disclose program statistics in conformance with Regulatory Requirements by the U.S. Department of Education.
+Adult & Community Education, Columbus City Schools is required to disclose program statistics in conformance with Regulatory Requirements by the U.S. Department of Education.
 Click the link within the page of your Career-Technical program of choice to see Gainful Employment information.

 Substance Abuse Support Information